andrewt3000/MachineLearning/README.md

 Mini batch size: Mini batches speed up the training process.
 Batch size determines how many training examples you consider before making a weight update.
 As the batch number gets higher it speeds up the process more, but becomes more noisey.
 Typical values are factors of 2, such as 32 or 128.

+### Types of Neural Networks
+Neural Network - Has input layers, hidden layers and output layers.
+Hidden layer consists of neurons that execute an activation function.
+Hidden layers are connected by synapsis that are weighted.
+The weights are intially set to random values but are trained with backpropagation.
+The input and output are of fixed size.
+Often called artificial neural networks, to distinguish it from biological, or feedforward neural network.

+Recurrent Neural Network (RNN) - Used for sequences of inputs of unknown length.
+Has the same properties as a neural network but also passes it's hidden state as an input to the next sequence.
+RNNs are trained by backpropagation through time.

 ### Beyond the Basics: Applications

 [Convolutional Neural Networks for image recognition](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md)